nazunalika/linux-guide-and-hints/source/el/freeipa.rst

 * New system is installed and enrolled as a client
 * New system is added as a replica

+.. note:: EL7 to EL9 / Two Major Version Jumps

+   When jumping from EL7 to EL9 or two major versions in general, it is recommended that you have an "in between" machine.
+This means that you need to add the in between version first and then you can add the latest version.
+See `this page <https://lists.fedoraproject.org/archives/list/freeipa-users@lists.fedorahosted.org/thread/5VGR7DFU4XO63X6KB4ETKSGLKP4A2LWP/>`_ for an example.

-The below shows going from EL7 to EL8.
-Similar steps would be taken from EL8 to EL9.
+While the below shows going from EL7 to EL8, similar steps would be taken from EL8 to EL9.

 .. code-block:: shell